-Cut bread in $\frac{1}{2}$ - $\frac{3}{4}$ inch slices and place on cookie sheet.
+Cut bread in 1/2 - 3/4 inch slices and place on cookie sheet.
 Broil until lightly browned.
 Turn slices over and toast other side.
 Remove from broiler and drizzle with olive oil and rub with garlic.
-Serve with bowls of pomodori and funghi, or top slices with the toppings and serve on a platter.
+Serve with bowls of pomodori and funghi, (shown on page 32), or top slices with the toppings and serve on a platter.